Yuvvi01/Notes/CONTRIBUTING.md

 - Create new directory for each new subject files.
 Do not remove any directory or put your files in other subject's directory.
 - Do not upload `PDF` without the corresponding `.tex` or `.md` or `.ipynb` file.
 - If possible, follow the standard *within* the folder you are submitting to.
-- If you have modified/added `LaTeX code` work, make sure the code compiles before submitting.
+- If you have modified/added `LaTeX code` or `ipynb file`, make sure the code compiles before submitting.
 - If you have modified/added documentation work, ensure your language is concise and contains no grammatical errors.
 - Do not update the `README.md` or `DIRECTORY.md` file.
 - Most importantly, be consistent in the use of these guidelines when submitting.